houston innovators podcast episode 101

 "COVID has had some sort of silver lining for us," Singh says, explaining that surgical facilities were looking for a way to catch up.
 "They realized the need for automating and streamlining their practice.
 And they realized that, instead of spending another four hours coordinating with patients and vendors, they could literally do it with the click of a button."

 Now, in light of this growing need and awareness, Singh and her team is ready to scale.
 She says she is working with her team on integration opportunities and building out the tech to make it even more convenient to use.

 Currently, the company is in the process of completing its Techstars accelerator and raising pre-seed funding.
 CaseCTRL was a member of gBETA Houston's second cohort and has pitched at several Houston innovation ecosystem events.
 Singh was even an inaugural finalist for the 2021 InnovationMap Awards.
 She says she's been surprised by how supportive Houston has been.

 "The community here is diverse and, most importantly, supportive," Singh says, adding that at first they wondered if Houston had too much health care innovation and competition.
 "We realized the community in Houston ... really wants to see you succeed.
 The biggest pro is that entrepreneurial spirit here in Houston."

-Post shares more about what she's focused on and where THI is headed on the episode.
+Singh shares more about her entrepreneurial journey and what's on the horizon for CaseCTRL, as well as her advice for fellow female founders in the podcast.
 Listen to the full interview below — or wherever you stream your podcasts — and subscribe for weekly episodes.